challsted/dotfiles/README.md

   * Move i3Blocks to bottom bar
   * Install and begin learning LemonBar (in the top bar)
 * Mutt:
-  * Merge FullOverRide's changes to allow msmtp to use encrypted passwords
+  * Merge [FullOverRide][https://github.com/fulloverride]'s changes to allow msmtp to use encrypted passwords
   * Validate Existing Documentation
   * Start Patching Mutt (SCRIPT THIS!!!!)
   * Incorporate .muttrc changes in email